 Virgil Security is proud to announce PureKit, a developer tool for protecting passwords and sensitive data like PII stored in a database.

 Pure stands for “Password and User Records Encryption” and is based on the PHE service (Password-Hardened Encryption).
 PureKit replaces password hashing with a more advanced solution that prevents brute-force attacks on passwords and sensitive data stored in the database, and allows developers to instantly render a stolen database useless without any inconvenience to the end users.
-The Virgil Security PureKit SDK makes implementing PHE’s advanced cryptography possible to the average developer.
+The Virgil Security PureKit SDK makes implementing PHE’s advanced cryptography possible to the average developer and is also available through a free WordPress plugin.

 Passwords are the weakest link